 13.4 The Modification Panel shall, upon deciding whether to confirm or reverse its determination under paragraph 9.3.10(a), notify the Secretary and the Appealing Party of its decision as soon as reasonably practicable following receipt of the Appeal, and where the Modification Panel:

-confirms its determination under paragraph 9.3.10(a), the Code Administrator shall notify each Transporter, User, Independent Gas Transporter, Member, Third Party Participant and Non-Code Party (if any) and the Authority of the Modification Panel's confirmation of its determination and send each such person an implementation or (as the case may be) non-implementation notice under paragraph 9.3.10(a) confirming the implementation or (as the case may be) non-implementation of the proposal;
+confirms its determination under paragraph 9.3.10(a), the Code Administrator shall notify each Transporter, User, Independent Gas Transporter, Member, Third Party Participant and Non-Code Party (if any) and the CDSP and the Authority of the Modification Panel's confirmation of its determination and send each such person an implementation or (as the case may be) non-implementation notice under paragraph 9.3.10(a) confirming the implementation or (as the case may be) non-implementation of the proposal;

-reverses its determination under paragraph 9.3.10(a), the Code Administrator shall notify each Transporter, Independent Gas Transporter, User, Member, Third Party Participant and Non-Code Party (if any) and the Authority of the Modification Panel's determination and send each such person an implementation or (as the case may be) non-implementation notice, which shall have effect in place of the implementation or (as the case may be) non-implementation notice issued pursuant to the Modification Panel's initial determination under paragraph 9.3.10(a).
+reverses its determination under paragraph 9.3.10(a), the Code Administrator shall notify each Transporter, Independent Gas Transporter, User, Member, Third Party Participant and Non-Code Party (if any) and the CDSP and the Authority of the Modification Panel's determination and send each such person an implementation or (as the case may be) non-implementation notice, which shall have effect in place of the implementation or (as the case may be) non-implementation notice issued pursuant to the Modification Panel's initial determination under paragraph 9.3.10(a).

 13.5 The Appealing Party may no later than fifteen (15) Business Days after the Self-Governance Modification Proposal Determination Date make an appeal to the Authority; such appeal to identify the Self-Governance Modification Proposal which is the subject of the appeal and include any representations which the Appealing Party wishes to make in support of the appeal.